YOxyfel/YOxyfel/README.md

 - 🤝 I’m looking for help with [Custom Web Design](https://yoxyfel.github.io/Tindog/)

-- 👨‍💻 All of my projects are available at [https://github.com/YOxyfel](https://github.com/YOxyfel)
+- 👨‍💻 All of my personal projects are available at [https://github.com/YOxyfel](https://github.com/YOxyfel)

 - 📝 I write down any cool ideas in my journal, just like this one - [Kubota](https://www.kubota.com/futurecube/)